TheFlash2k/HackProbe/README.md

 ---

+## NOTE: This branch has been deprecated as I switched the entire project to `NextJS`.
+Please check out the master branch...

+---

 ## What is HackProbe?

 HackProbe is a search engine for JSON-based cheat sheets.
 It is a simple FastAPI based API that can be used to search for commands that you need to carry out a certain task.
 It is currently in development and is not ready for production use.